-2. What is the relevance of the book/paper within the major current debates in urban planning.
+2. Relevance of the book/paper within the major current debates in urban planning.

 3. How does the book/paper illustrate the variety of problems and solutions related to the new challenges cities or regions of different sizes and nature are facing.

-The paper focuses on numerous discrepancies between “sustainable” ideas, concepts, actions and their outcome in the urban spaces.
-The outcome is an interesting, illustrative and provoking article and a challenging critique of implementation of “sustainable” development projects.
-Its high quality is testified by the good observations and it reflects scholar research fitting the main purpose of the Award.
+The paper is an interesting, illustrative and provoking article about the two intertwined concepts of placemaking and placemarketing.
+Its high quality is testified by good observations and it reflects scholar and applied research fitting the main purpose of the Award.

 Paolo La Greca